Published on MuseScore.org

 2. In Value enter the Numerator, Denominator, and Text (the latter is optional, when you need the display to be different from the actual time signature);

-3. Adjust the default note beaming in the Beam Groups section (see Beam groups (below).
-To restore the default beaming pattern, press Reset;
+3. Adjust the note beaming in the Beam Groups section (see Beam groups (below)

 4. Press Add to transfer the newly-created time signature to the Time Signatures palette.